markusseidler/markusseidler.github.io/_posts/2018-06-23-Number_of_neurons.md

   <source src="/images/NON/main_py_non.mp4" type="video/mp4">
 </video>

-400,000 neural network with multliple layers and neurons, forward and backpropagation, and all in just 30 seconds.
+400,000 neural networks with multliple layers and neurons, forward and backpropagation, and all in just 30 seconds.
 I am still working only with the CPU.
-Still impressed with the computational power of machines these days.
+Just impressed with the computational power of machines these days.

 ## Who is the winner?